grafana/k6-operator/docs/crd-generated.md

         <td><b>prefix</b></td>
         <td>string</td>
         <td>
-          An optional identifier to prepend to each key in the ConfigMap.
-Must be a C_IDENTIFIER.<br/>
+          Optional text to prepend to the name of each environment variable.
+May consist of any printable ASCII characters except '='.<br/>
         </td>
         <td>false</td>
       </tr><tr>